We all know what a headache is, we all suffer from them every once in a while.

 Some patients look for answers without success and many times GP’s do not even consider dysfunctions of the temporomandibular joint (TMJ), this joint is responsible for connecting the jawbone to the skull.
 TMJ syndrome should never be skipped over, as it may very well be a patient’s reason for suffering from constant headaches or migraines.

-These TMJ related migraines can trigger due to the activation of the trigeminovascular system (TGVS) which consists of the trigeminal nerve.
+These TMJ related migraine headaches can trigger due to the activation of the trigeminovascular system (TGVS) which consists of the trigeminal nerve.
 This nerve is the most complex of the 12 cranial nerves and is responsible for sensations in the face; including the jaw, gums, around the eyes, cranium and facial muscles.

 Nerves that supply sensation to other areas of the body, including the back, neck and internal organs are also connected to the trigeminal nerve before being processing to the brain.